 Teachers of Photography

-Photography is a popular subject that is available as an option from Year 9.
+Photography is a very popular subject that is available as an option from Year 9.
 Pupils can opt to take Photography GCSE where they will be introduced to the world of Photography with a focus on exploring a variety of themes and techniques to create unique outcomes.

 Photography is a versatile and varied practice that involves the creation, selection, guidance and application of a range of techniques and processes such as traditional photographing, digital manipulation, collage, manual editing, sewing, Photoshop, and many creative techniques to produce original and innovative personal artwork.
 Pupils are encouraged to merge manual editing skills with digital to produce effective, sophisticated outcomes.
 Pupils access a wide variety of resources in GCSE Photography, such as the Adobe Suite computer software, DSLR cameras and the Dark Room.